List of S&P 600 companies: S&P 600 component stocks

 These index funds may be rebalanced at different intervals resulting in a small difference in holdings.

-The following table is sorted by ticker symbol by default.
+The companies listed here are sorted alphabetically by ticker symbol by default.

 Recent and announced changes to the list of S&P 600 components

 Periodically, S&P Dow Jones Indices reflects the changes of the index in response to company takeover, or updates the index based on company market capitalization.
 Changes to index composition are made on an as needed basis.
 There is no scheduled reconstitution.
 Rather, changes in response to corporate actions and market developments can be made at any time.